 Remember: The little ones feel “Quarantine Fatigue” too!
 It’s important to keep them engaged and provide outlets for their creativity.
 We know parents everywhere must be chomping at the bit for schools to be back in session and regular activities return to pre-Covid schedules.
 We hope this series of activities provides some quality time for your family during this holiday season!

-~ Toward Embracing Life, Faith, Hope, and Love Together,
+Toward Embracing Abundant Life, Love, Hope, and Compassion Together,

 Worship begins at 10:00 AM.